dbon/GitRefresher/README.md

 GitRefresher
 ============

-Show the GIT status of all projects inside your workspace
+Shows the GIT status of all projects inside your workspace

 Pass your workspace directory as parameter: